Sandra Pankhurst: Later years and career

-Pankhurst was evicted from home at 17 and then resided with a family friend where she would live for approximately six months.
+Pankhurst was evicted from home at 17 and then resided with a family friend, where she would live for approximately six months.
 The family friend arranged for Pankhurst to move in with their son and assisted her in obtaining work as a fitter and turner, which Pankhurst did not enjoy and for this reason applied successfully to work in the factory's laboratory instead.
-Pankhurst was working in this position on 15 October 1975, where she witnessed the infamous collapse of the Westgate Bridge.
+Pankhurst was working in this position on 15 October 1975, when she witnessed the infamous collapse of the Westgate Bridge.

 Pankhurst would go on to marry a woman and have two sons, Brendan and Adrian.
 Then known as Stephen, Pankhurst left her wife Maureen (known as Linda in her biography) and started dancing in St Kilda before turning to prostitution in order to cope financially.
 During this time, she underwent gender reassignment surgery.
 She became known as Sandra Vaughan.
 Pankhurst ceased prostituting after a vicious rape, working several jobs in dry cleaning and as a taxi receptionist.
 She eventually became a funeral director - the first woman in Victoria to do so.
 She remarried, this time to a man named George Pankhurst, though they eventually divorced, remaining friends until his passing.
-She became well known after founding a business - Specialist Trauma Cleaning services, a cleaning company specialising in crime scene clean-up and hoarder restoration.
+She became well known after founding a business - Specialist Trauma Cleaning Services, a cleaning company specialising in crime scene cleanup and hoarder restoration.

 Works

 The life of Pankhurst was documented in The Trauma Cleaner, released in 2017 and written by Sarah Krasnostein, which was critically acclaimed, winning the Douglas Stewart prize for non-fiction at the 2019 New South Wales Premier's Literary Awards.
-A documentary film of her life, Clean, was made over a three year period and debuted in August 2022 at SXSW.
+A documentary film of her life, Clean, was made over a three-year period and debuted in August 2022 at SXSW.
 The film was described by Variety as "an inspirational doc[umentary] about tidying up life's biggest messes using chemicals and kindness".